Newlywed Finances: How to Prevent Financial Mistakes Before and After the WeddingBuilding Wealth

 This is a guest post from Todd Christensen over at Money Fit by DRS, Inc.

 Isn’t love grand?
 Falling in love is such an exciting time for creating dreams, sharing hopes, and focusing your emotional energies on building a lasting relationship!
 Who wants to spoil all the fun by talking about money, credit, debt, and spending?
-No one, which is why so many couples return from their honeymoon to a financial nightmare that increases the stress that naturally begins to build in relationships that might stifle openness and hide fear.
+No one, which is why so many couples return from their honeymoon to a financial nightmare that increases the stress that naturally begins to build in relationships — a stress that might stifle openness and hide fear.

-Earlier generations made the mistake of believing discussions of money were impolite, rude, and even crass.
+Earlier generations made the mistake of believing discussions about money were impolite, rude, and even crass.
 In public, such discussions may still generate similar reactions, but inside a home and between couples, money talks should be not only frequent but the norm.